 What are the five phases of Littlehampton Town Centre Public Realm project?

-- Phase One – Terminus Road from Littlehampton Railway Station across Arundel Road into the High Street (Funding in place).
+- Phase One – Terminus Road from Littlehampton Railway Station across Arundel Road into the High Street (No funding available yet.)

 - Phase Two – High Street shopping precinct, including the junction with Surrey Street and side streets leading to the town centre, including Duke Street, St Martin’s Lane, Clifton Road and the Arcade (Funding in place).